Voyages of Christopher Columbus: Diameter of Earth and travel distance estimates

 Eratosthenes (who assumed three variables he had not proved: the distance of the Sun, parallel light rays, and that the Earth was spherical) had measured the diameter of the Earth with good precision in the 2nd century BC, and the means of calculating its diameter using an astrolabe was known to both scholars and navigators.
-Where Columbus differed from the generally accepted view of his time was in his incorrect assumption of a significantly smaller diameter for the Earth, claiming that Asia could be easily reached by sailing west across the Atlantic.
+Where Columbus differed from the generally accepted view of his time was in his incorrect assumption of a significantly smaller diameter for the Earth, which led him to believe that Asia could be easily reached by sailing west across the Atlantic.
 Most scholars accepted Ptolemy's correct assessment that the terrestrial landmass (for Europeans of the time, comprising Eurasia and Africa) occupied 180 degrees of the terrestrial sphere, and dismissed Columbus's claim that the Earth was much smaller and that Asia was only a few thousand nautical miles to the west of Europe.

 The "Columbus map", depicting only the Old World, was drawn c.
 1490 in the workshop of Bartolomeo and Christopher Columbus in Lisbon.